 Address: Jakubské nám., 658 78 Brno-střed, Czechia

-What’s cooler than an underground ossuary full of thousands of bones rediscovered after hundreds of years?
+What’s cooler than an underground ossuary with thousands of bones rediscovered after hundreds of years?
 Not much, in my opinion!
-The Brno Ossuary is located beneath the Church of St. James in the city of Brno, Czech Republic.
-It is estimated that the ossuary contains the remains of over 50,000 people, making it the second-largest ossuary in Europe, after the Catacombs of Paris.
+The Brno Ossuary is located beneath the Church of St. James in Brno.
+It is estimated that the ossuary contains the remains of over 50,000 people, making it the second-largest ossuary in Europe after the Catacombs of Paris.

 See Related: Best Hotels in Prague, Czech Republic